Borrowing from IT

 Data vault

 Evers isn’t just a data missionary, but also a certified data vault master.
 Dan Linstedt introduced the so-called data vault alongside data warehouses and data marts.
 With a data vault, people work using facts from the sources, instead of a desired truth, because it doesn’t exist.
 Every fact is stored, regardless of whether the data is correct and uncompromised, but with several extra parameters.
-For example, the source of the data and date of storage is always tracked.
+For example, the source of the data and the date of storage is always tracked.
 This makes the concept suitable for compliance purposes.
 “BI goes away from the source, while we’re saying: you have to go to the source of the data.”
 But a data vault also has its own pros and cons.
 The focus is often on making BI products available, and not safeguarding the quality within the operational organization.

 Data-proficient instead of data-driven